vamsichilukuri/MERN-Todo-App/README.md

 # MERN Todo App

-> This simple todo app. which you can add your todo's and store them, edit, finsh and delete todo's.
+> This simple todo app. which you can add your todo's and store them, edit, finish and delete todo's.

 ## React js